Updated June 2020

 Santa Clara is the home to Intel and the San Francisco 49er’s football team and Santa Clara University.

 Santa Clara homes are typically in the $1.0M to $2.0M price range.
 The chart above shows the distribution of home prices by number of bedrooms for 2019 sales.

-Santa Clara homes are still selling for over list price during the first two weeks on market.
+Santa Clara homes are still selling for over list price during the first two weeks on market during 2019.
 After that they are typically selling below list.
 Note: this is showing the current list price, after any price reductions.

 The $/SQFT also varies widely from the 2019 average of $916.
 The scatter chart above shows the distribution of both size of homes and their $/SQFT.
 The dots represent a home sale in 2019.